-Welcome to Episode 6 of Leader Talk!
-In this episode, we had a chat with Brigadier General (Retired) Vincent Buggs from the United States Army Reserve, who is now CEO of Embrace the Power and Power Pony Express Sports LLC.
+Welcome back to Leader Talk!
+In episode 6, we chat with Brigadier General (Retired) Vincent Buggs from the United States Army Reserve, who is now CEO of Embrace the Power and Power Pony Express Sports LLC.

-As a successful small to medium-sized business (SME) owner, General Buggs has valuable information that can help SMEs grow and flourish in a competitive environment.
-Combined with his extensive experience as an Army General, General Buggs understands what makes a good and successful leader and shares his knowledge about how you can become one too.
-Everyone, from business owners to leaders in other fields, will take away information that will help them develop strong performance capabilities in every area of their lives.
+As a successful small to medium-sized business (SME) owner, combined with his extensive experience as an Army General, General Buggs understands what makes a good and successful leader and shares his knowledge about how you can become one too.

 General Buggs speaks about the importance of resilience, agility, and courage for business leaders and outlines practical steps for how everyone can implement key performance enhancers in their lives and businesses.